pascalhabluetzel/Type_localities_Bolivian_fishes/README.md

 The type locality description for _Apistogramma rubrolineata_ has an unconventional format of the coordinates.
 It literaly reads 11°20'083'' S, 67°44'576'' W, but the seconds should not exceed 59.
 It was likely a decimal error.
 11°20'8.3''S and 67°44'57.6'' W points to a location in the forest a few meters from the vegetated river bank about 1.3 km upstream of Puerto Cardenas.
 11°20.083''S and 67°44.576'' W points to a location that can easily reached by foot from Puerto Cardenas.
 "Der Typusfundort lag an einem lehmigen Steilufer mit ins Wasser wachsenden Büschen" matches this location.

+_Crenicichla saxatilis_ var. _semicincta_.
+Little information available.
+Collections may be done by Staudinger (Avila-Pires 1995).
+Puerto San Mateo probably incorrectly georeferenced by Dirksen and de la Riva (Graellsia 1999) as 17°42’/64°47’.
+Río San Mateo merges with río Espiritu Santo in Villa Tunari to form the río Chaparé.
+Collections may have been done at a port of the río San Mateo.

 # References
 Chapman AD & Wieczorek JR (2020) Georeferencing Best Practices.
 Copenhagen: GBIF Secretariat. https://doi.org/10.15468/doc-gg7h-s853